catinsurance/IsaacDocs/docs/EntityPlayer.md

 In some cases, you need to give a secondary character health otherwise it won't show up.
 E.g. The Soul won't show up with The Forgotten unless you explicitly give it some health.
 You can get a reference to The Soul with [`GetSubPlayer()`](#getsubplayer).

-???+ bug "Bugs"
-	Changing to Tainted Forgotten will result in no Tainted Soul appearing.
-	Changing to Tainted Lazarus will result in player only having one form (because they won't have the Flip pocket item).

 ___
 ### Check·Familiar () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }